Home Energy Grants & Government Schemes

 This is an annual government grant of between £100 and £300 for retired and elderly people to help with winter heating costs.
-Unlike some of the other listed schemes, the Winter Fuel Payment is not means-tested.
+Unlike some of the other listed energy grants, the Winter Fuel Payment is not means-tested.

-To qualify, you must have been born on or before 5 April 1954 and have lived in the UK for at least one day of the qualifying week, which for this year is 16-22 September 2019.
+To qualify for the 2021/22 Winter Fuel Payment, you must have been born on or before 26 September 1955 and have lived in the UK for at least one day of the qualifying week, which was 20-26 September 2021.